 The other five railway lines are:

-Flying in Vietnam is cheap and fast, making it the best way to get around between major cities.
-Although it is not big, more than 20 airports are dotted around the country, with frequent flights and good prices.
+Flying in Vietnam is cheap and fast, making it the best way to get around between major cities especially when you’re trying to see as much as possible!.
+Although Vietnam is not big, more than 20 airports are dotted around the country, with frequent flights and good prices.
 The main domestic carriers are Vietnam Airlines, being the best airline in Vietnam, and VietJet Air as a private low-cost one.

 More on Internal Flights of Vietnam